 Trump has elaborate welcome planned for MBS during Saudi crown prince's White House visit

-Ahead of bin Salman's arrival, the president told reporters Monday that the U.S. would sell F-35 fighter jets to the Saudis.
+The White House prepared an arrival ceremony laden with fanfare for the crown prince, complete with cannons and horses.
+The White House rolled out the literal red carpet for MBS' arrival, with U.S. and Saudi flags adorning the White House South Lawn.
+The U.S. military was expected to conduct an aircraft flyover over the White House during MBS' arrival.

-The White House has prepared an arrival ceremony laden with fanfare for the crown prince, complete with cannons and U.S. and Saudi flags draped on buildings.
-The U.S. military will conduct an aircraft flyover over the White House during MBS' arrival.
+Ahead of bin Salman's arrival, Mr. Trump told reporters Monday that the U.S. would sell F-35 fighter jets to the Saudis.

 "We're more than meeting," Mr. Trump said Friday of the visit.
 "We're honoring Saudi Arabia."